RedhawkSDR/sinksocket/README.md

-# REDHAWK Basic Components sinksocket
+# REDHAWK Basic Components rh.sinksocket

 ## Description

-Contains the source and build script for the REDHAWK Basic Components sinksocket.
+Contains the source and build script for the REDHAWK Basic Components rh.sinksocket.
 This Component reads data from a BULKIO port and writes it to one or more TCP sockets.

 ## Installation Instructions
 This asset requires the rh.dsp shared library.
 This must be installed in order to build and run this asset.